The Laya Trek

 Day 13: A rest day in this unique Bhutanese village.
 This day can also be used as a contingency against delays to our trekking schedule.
 Camp in Laya Village.

-Day 14: Starting our walk out through the valley of the Mo Chu, there is a fair amount of up and down, before we climb away from the river to a camp at Chamsa, below the Bale La.
+Day 14: Starting our walk out through the valley of the Mo Chu, there is a fair amount of up and down, before we climb away from the river to a camp at Chamsa or at Koina, below the Bale La.

 Day 15: An hour's climb takes us to the Bale La, beyond which it is down, down, down into ever-more-luxuriant forest.
-We visit Gasa Dzong en route to our camp at Gasa hot springs.
+We make the final camp of the trip at the roadhead at Gasa.

-Day 16: A short morning's trek through forest and farmland to the roadhead, then we drive via Punakha Dzong and the Dochu La to our hotel in the tiny Bhutanese capital of Thimpu.
+Day 16: We drive via Punakha Dzong and the Dochu La to our hotel in the tiny Bhutanese capital of Thimpu.